Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/newproject.rst

     You can run ηCMS on Windows, but the |ncmsversion| test cases are designed to run only on linux platforms.
-    We highly recommend to run |ncmsversion| on Linux in production mode.
+    We highly recommend to run |ncmsversion| on Linux in production.

 Using Maven Archetype
 ---------------------